gerardroche/gerardroche.github.io/_posts/2020-12-11-the-curious-case-of-vim-search.md

 ## Summary

 Turning on `'ignorecase'` and `'smartcase'` makes case-sensitive and case-insensitive searches a cinch.
 To ignore case, use lower case, otherwise use at least one upper case character.
-And if you really need to do a case-sensitive lower case search, use the appropriate flag: `/fizz\C`, `:%s/foo/bar/gI`.
+And if you really need to do a case-sensitive lower case search use the appropriate flags: `/fizz\C`, `:%s/foo/bar/gI`.